On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

 \subsection{Monotonicity}

 The widely used property of \emph{monotonicity} is known to be tightly connected to truthful {and non-bossy} allocation {mechanisms}, and we also use that connection extensively.
 Intuitively, monotonicity states that if all agents alter their preferences in a way that makes the bundle they got even more preferable, the allocation must remain the same.
-This is a well known fact that has been proven before for both ordinal and cardinal preferences \cite{Papai2001, Hatfield}.
-For the sake of completeness we present a proof using our notations in \cref{appendix:monotonicity}.